bamit99/Versa-Configuration-Scanner/README.md

 ## Features

--   **Multi-Platform Support with Auto-Detection:** Automatically identifies the vendor/platform (e.g., Versa) of the uploaded configuration file based on its content.
-Future extensions will support more platforms.
+-   **Multi-Platform Support with Auto-Detection:** Automatically identifies the vendor/platform (Versa, Cisco IOS, Juniper Junos) of the uploaded configuration file based on its content.
+Manual platform selection available when auto-detection fails.
 -   **Multi-Format Support:** Parses configurations from CLI (`set` commands), JSON, and XML files.
--   **Asynchronous Scanning & Session Recovery:** Long-running scans are processed in the background, allowing the user to navigate away or refresh the page.
+-   **Asynchronous Scanning & Session Recovery:** Long-running scans are processed in the background with real-time progress updates.
 The tool can recover the status of ongoing or completed scans upon returning.
 -   **Extensible Rule Engine:** Audit rules are defined in external JSON files, organized by platform, making it easy to add or modify checks without changing the core application logic.
 -   **Web-Based UI with Navigation:** A clean and intuitive user interface with a global navigation bar to easily switch between the main scanner page and the scan history.
 -   **Scan History Dashboard:** A dedicated page to view a list of all past scans, their status, and links to their respective reports.
--   **HTML & CSV Reporting:** Generates a user-friendly HTML report and a CSV file for easy data export and analysis.
+-   **HTML & CSV Reporting:** Generates a user-friendly HTML report with severity-based color coding and a CSV file for easy data export and analysis.
 -   **Persistent Scan Records:** Scan metadata (status, filename, platform, report link) is stored in a SQLite database, ensuring history is retained across application restarts.
+-   **Real-time Progress Tracking:** Live status updates during scanning with loading indicators and error handling.
+-   **Debug Mode:** Optional debugging mode to troubleshoot upload and scanning issues.

 ## Project Structure